-- 1) Writing letters related to legislation or funding opportunities that are in support of NCRP Goals and Objectives and aligned with NCRP policies and previous PRP direction - Evaluating funding or legislative opportunities that are aligned with NCRP goals, objectives and policies, including attending meetings, engaging in discussions, and drafting preliminary concepts for legislator, agency or funder review - 3) Prior to substantively proceeding on any funding or legislative opportunity, NCRP staff would receive approval from the Chair at a minimum, and would request approval from the full Executive Committee.
-Where relevant, TPRC co-chairs will be consulted and engaged. - 4) NCRP meeting materials will include a summary of any actions taken by the Executive Committee and/or staff related to funding or legislative opportunities - 5) A decision to formally support legislation would be voted on by the full PRP - 6) A decision to formally submit a grant application would be voted on by the full PRP - 7) A decision to accept grant funding would be voted on by the full PRP and approved by Humboldt County Board of Supervisors, acting as fiscal and contract sponsor for the NCRP. - 8) Any funding request would honor the PRP approved approach to local autonomy allowing Tribes or counties to opt out of any element of the funding request in which they do not wish to participate. - 9) Funding requests or legislative input will predominantly focus on NCRP project implementation, but may also include stakeholder outreach and coordination, technical support for project proponents, data, analysis and planning, or enhanced funding for economically disadvantaged communities - 10) The PRP may choose to form an Ad Hoc committee focused on funding and/or legislative opportunities either for specific funding and/or legislative opportunities, or in service of developing more general funding and legislative strategies.
+- 1) Writing letters related to legislation or funding opportunities that are in support of NCRP Goals and Objectives and aligned with NCRP policies and previous PRP direction - 2) Evaluating funding or legislative opportunities that are aligned with NCRP goals, objectives and policies, including attending meetings, engaging in discussions, and drafting preliminary concepts for legislator, agency or funder review - Prior to substantively proceeding on any funding or legislative opportunity, NCRP staff willould receive approval from the Co-Chairs Chair at a minimum, and will ould request approval from the full Executive Committee.
+Where relevant, TPRC co-chairs will be consulted and engaged.
+A decision to formally submit a grant application may would be authorized by the Executive Committee.
+I, in the absence of the full Executive Committee, the Co-chairs may authorize this action. - 3)4)For grants or funding under \$510,000 that are in alignment with previous PRP direction, NCRP staff may independently pursue these opportunities provided that Humboldt County is willing to take on the administration of the funding.
+These funds may be used only for logistical support for stakeholder outreach (e.g., workshops, meetings, handouts) and not for planning or project implementation. - 4)5)NCRP meeting materials will include a summary of any actions taken by the Executive Committee and/or staff related to funding or legislative opportunities - 5) A decision to formally support legislation would be voted on by the full PRP - 6) A decision to formally submit a grant application would be voted on by the full PRP - 7)6)A decision to accept grant funding would be voted on by the full PRP and approved by Humboldt County Board of Supervisors, acting as fiscal and contract sponsor for the NCRP. - 8)7)Any funding request would honor the PRP approved approach to local autonomy allowing Tribes or counties to opt out of any element of the funding request in which they do not wish to participate. - 9)8) Funding requests or legislative input will predominantly focus on NCRP project implementation, but may also include stakeholder outreach and coordination, technical support for project proponents, data, analysis and planning, or enhanced funding for economically disadvantaged communities - The PRP may choose to form an Ad Hoc committee focused on funding and/or legislative opportunities either for specific funding and/or legislative opportunities, or in service of developing more general funding and legislative strategies.
 An ad hoc committee will be created as needed, serve for a specified period of time, and be disbanded when no longer required.
-The ad hoc committee is intended to advise NCRP staff and make recommendations to the PRP, and may be comprised of PRP and TPRC members appointed by the PRP. - 11) Refinements to this approach may be added at each NCRP quarterly meeting, and refined PRP direction may apply generally or to a specific legislative or funding opportunity.
+The ad hoc committee is intended to advise NCRP staff and make recommendations to the PRP, and may be comprised of PRP and TPRC members appointed by the PRP. - 11)10) Refinements to this approach may be added at each NCRP quarterly meeting, and refined PRP direction may apply generally or to a specific legislative or funding opportunity.

-XI.
+xi.
 NONCOMPLIANCE POLICY, 2019